-At the highest level, the responsibility to meet the social sustainability requirements sits with our Chief Executive Officer (CEO) and the board of directors.
-The responsibility for implementing our social sustainability programme on a day-to-day basis sits with our Sustainability and Innovation department.
-Social sustainability covers all areas of managing the impacts (both positive and negative) that our business has on people, including ethical trade, human rights and responsible business conduct.
-The Sustainability and Innovation Director, who is supported by a Social Sustainability Manager and a Social Sustainability Coordinator reports directly to our CEO.
-Social sustainability related issues are regularly discussed with executive management.
+At the highest level, the responsibility to meet the ethical trade and human rights requirements sits with our Chief Executive Officer (CEO) and the board of directors.
+The responsibility for implementing the programme on a day-to-day basis sits with our Ethical Trade and Human Rights department, which was integrated into the sourcing division in 2020.
+The SMC Ethical trade and human rights programme covers all areas of managing the impacts (both positive and negative) our business has on people, who are not directly engaged by SMC and works closely with the sustainability department.
+The Head of Ethical Trade and Human Rights reports to the Managing Director of Operations and is supported by a Social Sustainability Manager.
+Ethical Trade and Human Rights related issues are regularly discussed with executive management.